SergeiGL/tg_bot_checks/README.md

 - Telegram bot
 - A Google Sheet with Telegram usernames in column A (the column will be color-coded)
 - Google Cloud account with API access to the Sheet configured
+- Telegram group with bot added to it as admin
 - Docker and Docker Compose installed

 ## Setup Instructions